Helix-Platform/Sandbox-NG/docs/helix_with_node-red.md

    pm2 startup
 ```
 Note: this final command will prompt you to run a further command - make sure you do as it says.

+### Importing the Weather Monitoring Flow

+Click <a href="https://github.com/Helix-Platform/Sandbox-NG/blob/master/node_red_flow/weather_monitoring.json">here</a> to access the Node-RED Flow!

+Import this file into Node-RED, configure Helix's IP address and perform the deployment.
+After this procedure, Node-RED will subscribe to CEF Context Broker.

+Click <a href="https://github.com/Helix-Platform/Sandbox-NG/blob/master/postman/helix_with_node-red_postman_collection.json">here</a> to access the Postman collection!

+Create the entity and update the attributes in CEF Context Broker using messages from the Postman collection or use your NodeMCU to do this!